ITRC 2013 Breach List Tops 600 in 2013

 It is, however, vitally important for consumers to be aware of these breaches so that they may be proactive in changing passwords after they have been compromised.
 While this type of information does not put you at risk for identity theft, per se, it is information used by identity thieves in social engineering tactics to gain further information.

 • On average, 42% of the reported breaches over the past seven years have not included the number of records in either the breach notification letters to various state attorneys general or the public notice via media.
-Combine this with the fact that 32% of the breaches are reported with no known attributes, and it remains very difficult to determine what kind of information was compromised, let alone how many records.
+Combine this with the fact that 28.7% of the breaches in 2013 were reported with no known attributes, and it remains very difficult to determine what kind of information was compromised, let alone how many records.

 The ITRC continues to recognize the fact that breaches have long been un-reported, or under-reported.
 Any efforts to accurately quantify the actual number of breaches, and resulting number of compromised records, are stymied in the absence of mandatory and uniform reporting requirements on a national level.